Vluuks/AndroidPractice/Week2/Lab/README.md

 In general, it is good practice to keep the access of your variables and methods as limited as possible, ensuring that only the parts of the program that really *need* access are getting it.

 Most of the time we will make use of `private` and `public` for the classes and variables we construct ourselves, as during this course we do not make a lot of use of different packages, since the apps are rather small.

+➡️ **Exercise 2:** *Inside the `Student` class shown in the editor on the right, change the properties present from public variables to private variables.*

+➡️ **Exercise 2.1:** *What do you think would happen if we gave the constructor private access as well?*

 {% next "Next: Getters and setters" %}
 &nbsp;